Infinite Mixtures of Infinite Factor Analysers: The IMIFA Model Family

 \subsubsection{The Adaptive Gibbs Sampler}

-In practical situations, relatively few important factors are expected compared to the dimension $p$ of the data.
-When performing inference on the IFA and MIFA models an adaptive Gibbs sampler (AGS) is employed which adaptively truncates the infinite loadings matrices to have finite numbers of columns, through selection of the number of `active' factors.
-This practically facilitates posterior computation while closely approximating the infinite factor model, without requiring pre-specification of $\underline{Q} = q_1,\ldots,q_G$.
-However, a strategy is required for choosing appropriate truncation levels, $\hat{q}_g$, that strike a balance between missing important factors and wasted computational effort.
+An adaptive Gibbs sampler (AGS) is employed when performing inference for \textsf{MIFA}.
+This dynamically shrinks the loadings matrices (and the infinite scores matrix $\boldsymbol{\eta}$) to have finite numbers of columns, by selecting the number of `active' factors.
+This practically facilitates posterior computation while closely approximating the \textsf{IFA} model, without requiring specification~of $\smash{\mathbf{Q} = \left(q_1,\ldots,q_G\right)^\top}$.
+However, a strategy is required for choosing appropriate truncation levels, $\smash{\widehat{q}_g}$, that strike a balance between missing important factors and wasting computational~\mbox{effort}.
+For computational reasons, a conservatively high upper bound is used, such that $q_g^\star = \min\negthinspace\big(\left\lfloor 3\negthinspace\left(p\right)\right\rceil,N - 1,p - 1\big)\:\:\forall\:\:g$.
+The number of factors in each $\boldsymbol{\Lambda}_g$ is then adaptively tuned as the MCMC chain progresses.
+Adaptation can be made to occur only after the burn-in period, in order to ensure the true posterior distribution is being sampled from before truncating the loadings matrices.